Aayushkanjani/Stock-Price-Prediction-using-LSTM/README.md

 # Stock Price Prediction using LSTM

-This project aims to predict stock prices with higher accuracy using the Long Short-Term Memory (LSTM) algorithm.
-We have fetched real-time data from the `yfinance` library and employed Mean Absolute Error (MAE) as the metric and Adam optimizer for training the model.
+This project aims to predict stock prices with higher accuracy using the Long Short-Term Memory (LSTM).
+I have fetched real-time data from the `yfinance` library and employed Mean Absolute Error (MAE) as the metric and Adam optimizer for training the model.

 ## Table of Contents